 The importance of hygiene during menstruation needs to be spread across the world’s young women.
 Here is the menstrual hygiene guide from UNICEF to help you stay clean during the menstruation cycle.

 1. Change After Every 4 to 6 Hours For Proper Menstrual Hygiene

 Many girls do not change until their pad or tampon is full.
-The ultimate rule in order to maintain good vaginal hygiene is to change every 4 to 6 hours.
-Sooner if you feel the need to!
+The ultimate rule to maintain good vaginal hygiene is to change every 4 to 6 hours Sooner if you feel the need to!
 You might need to change your underpants too if it is soiled.
-Menstrual blood once released from the body attracts microbes.
+Menstrual blood, once released from the body, attracts microbes.

 2. Wash Your Intimate Areas Properly To Maintain Proper Menstrual Hygiene